ICTU/quality-time/docs/src/development.md

 ## Maintenance

 Keeping dependencies up-to-date is an important aspect of software maintenance.
-Dependencies are kept up-to-date via the [Dependabot GitHub action](https://github.com/ICTU/quality-time/blob/master/.github/dependabot.yml).

-For Python, we follow the [dependency management practice described by James Bennett](https://www.b-list.org/weblog/2022/may/13/boring-python-dependencies/), to a large extent.
+We use the [Dependabot GitHub action](https://github.com/ICTU/quality-time/blob/master/.github/dependabot.yml) to signal when dependencies have new versions.
+Dependabot doesn't have permission to run all checks, so Dependabot pull requests always fail.
+We don't merge the Dependabot pull requests, but rather follow these steps to update dependencies:

+- Review the changes by checking the release notes and changelogs included in the pull requests opened by Dependabot.
+When the release notes and changelogs are missing or otherwise look out of the ordinary, review the code diffs of the dependency for possible malicious updates.
+When in doubt, skip the update.
+- Create a new branch: `git checkout -b update-deps`.
+- Run the just recipe to update all direct and indirect dependencies: `just update-deps`.
+- Review the changes and compare : `git diff`.
+If anything looks out of the ordinary, skip the update.
+- Commit the changes: `git commit -a -m "Update several dependencies"`.
+- Push the branch: `git push`
+- [Open a pull request](https://github.com/ICTU/quality-time/pulls) and merge it when all checks are green.
+- Pull the new master and remove the branch: `git checkout master; git pull -p; git branch -D update-deps`.